English Toy Spaniel vs English Springer Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 English Toy Spaniel has a typical lifespan of 10-12 years, while English Springer Spaniel lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
 English Toy Spaniel is predisposed to Heart Conditions, Respiratory Issues, Other Conditions, with associated veterinary costs for monitoring and treatment.
-English Springer Spaniel faces its own health challenges including Eye Conditions, Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+English Springer Spaniel faces its own health challenges including Eye Conditions, hip and joint concerns along with other health conditions common in this breed.
+Both breeds show similar numbers of documented predispositions, though the conditions and their management paths diverge.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health